 Further out of town is the beautifully maintained Chung Kai War Cemetery, the final resting place of mainly British and Dutch soldiers.

 The best museum in these parts is the one below.
-Lots of interesting photos and information detailing the building of the rail, the horrific treatment of the Allied soldiers and the eventual surrender of Japan.
+Here, we found lots of interesting photos and information detailing the building of the rail, the horrific treatment of the Allied soldiers and the eventual surrender of Japan.
 Unfortunately, no inside photos are allowed.

 Not too far away is the JEATH Museum honouring English, Australian, Thai and Dutch (Holland) soldiers.
 The J is for Japanese.
 The hard bamboo beds accommodated hundreds of POWs in tight, cramped conditions.
 This museum is nowhere near as good as the Death Railway Museum.